thunlp/OpenDelta/README.md

 python setup.py develop
 ```

+#### Tips
+- If you want to use mirror for installing the packages, please change the `index_url` in [setup.cfg](set.cfg)

-If you encounter network error using setup.py, please firstly install the dependencies via
+- If you encounter network error using setup.py, please firstly install the dependencies via
 ```shell
 pip install -r requirements.txt && python setup.py develop
 ```